gphanikumar/MM2090/lessons/latex-2.md

   * If you have some images already to be insered in the latex document, convert them to requisite format using the command "convert" that comes along with the package ImageMagick.
 You can convert using ImageJ too.
   * If you need to create a schematic, do it using LibreOffice Draw.
 Don't forget to set the page preferences to A5 size and exporting the file to eps format.
   * An old linux tool called xfig allows for creating vector graphics images and exports them to various formats including eps.
+  * If you need to compare your model with some data in the literature, you may need to digitize an old plot to superpose that with your own data.
+Plot digitizers are available on the Internet.

 ## References